stefanschramm/retroload/MACHINES.md

 # LC 80

-The file name consist of 4 hexa-decimal digits (here `FFFF`).
+The file name consist of 4 hexadecimal digits (here `FFFF`).
 After loading, the machine can be reset and the program can be run by specifying the entry address (here `2000`).

     (LD)
     FFFF